February 12, 2026

 Holding period now uses the 24-month rule

-• If the property is sold within 24 months, it is short-term capital gains (STCG)
+• If the property is sold within 24 months of acquisition, it is short-term capital gains (STCG)

 • If the property is sold after 24 months, it is long-term capital gains (LTCG)